-A visit to Girona is allows you to enjoy one of the most historic sites in Spain.
+A visit to Girona in the Mediterranean allows you to enjoy one of the most historic sites in Spain.
 The town is in the northeast of Catalonia, just 99 km from Barcelona.
 Over the decades, Girona has been influenced by many different cultures and religions.
 The city beckons visitors with its beautiful architecture in both the old and new town areas.

 Girona airport was built in 1965 when passenger traffic was quite modest.
 The early 2000s saw passenger numbers grow quite spectacularly after Ryanair chose Girona to be one of its premier European hubs.
 From 2002 to 2008 passenger numbers increased almost ten-fold, from just over 500,000 to more than 5.5 million.
 However, half the financial gain of this period was lost due to the economic crash.
 Over the next four years, 2.8 million passengers have used the airport.
 2014 saw no less than 2.2 million passengers pass through.

 The city airport is convenient for many of the resorts along the Costa Brava, such as Lloret de Mar, l’Estartit and Blanes.
 It is also an alternative option instead of using the Barcelona Airport.
 It is about a 40-minute drive to the French border, so many people use Girona Airport as a way of getting to the Pyrenees ski resorts and Andorra.